Beyond Baby Shark: creator of viral hit eyes China with dinosaurs

 “China is not an easy market, but there’s no market more attractive other than China.
 More than a billion people speaking a single language and this is a country that evolved into a market from a factory.”

-SmartStudy eventually plans an initial public offering, the company said, hoping to capitalize on its 2019 sales projected at more than 60 billion won, eight times the figure five years ago.
+SmartStudy eventually plans an initial public offering, the company said, hoping to capitalise on its 2019 sales projected at more than 60 billion won, eight times the figure five years ago.

+Lee said the timing and location of the planned listing had not been decided yet although the company had picked South Korea’s Mirae Asset Daewoo as its IPO underwriter earlier this year.

-Backed by Baby Shark’s popularity, shares of Samsung Publishing, SmartStudy’s second-top shareholder, have jumped 60% this year, versus the wider market’s 4% rise.
+Backed by Baby Shark's popularity, shares of Samsung Publishing (068290.KS), SmartStudy's second-top shareholder, have jumped 60% this year, versus the wider market's .KS11 4% rise.

 Reporting by Ju-min Park; additional reporting by Hayoung Choi; Editing by Jack Kim; Raju Gopalakrishnan